 I am in love.
 Wild tarragon.
 It is the same species as the cultivated herb, but grows wild as a native species throughout much of the U.S. and Canada.
 I can’t believe I didn’t notice it sooner.

-Wild tarragon occurs from the plains to the mountains, according to Linda Kershaw (2000).
-With little searching to date I have found it from my town at 10,000 feet in Colorado’s high country down to 8,000 feet in Buena Vista on the Eastern Slope and Minturn on the Western Slope.
+It occurs from the plains to the mountains, and with a little searching I have found it in my town at 10,000 feet in Colorado’s high country, at 8,000 feet in Buena Vista on the Eastern Slope and Minturn on the Western Slope, and in the Denver-adjacent plains.
 In some places I have seen it growing sporadically in small colonies, but in others it is quite prolific.
 It is said to be very common in the Four Corners region.

-Wild tarragon has long gone by the binomial Artemisia dracunculus, although our local taxonomists Weber and Wittmann accept the name Oligosporus dracunculus subs. glauca (Colorado Flora, 2012 ed.)
+Wild tarragon has long gone by the binomial Artemisia dracunculus, although our local taxonomists Weber and Wittmann use the name Oligosporus dracunculus subs. glauca (2012).
 The plant is frequent throughout Colorado.
 Despite the fact that it is a native species, it has a weedy nature, they write.
-There is another subspecies, dracunculinus, which has smaller heads and is found in Colorado’s southern counties.

-To find wild tarragon, take a fresh look at the dry, open sites around you, or even that patch of tall weeds at the corner of your street.
+To find it, take a fresh look at the dry, open sites around you, or even that patch of tall weeds at the corner of your street.
 Look for it on open, dry, high country hillsides.

-The wild tarragon I have been picking has a strong tarragon smell when I rub the leaves between my fingers, and the expected licorice-like flavor of tarragon.
-According to an account at www.swcoloradowildflowers.com, the aroma can range from scentless to definitively tarragon.
+Scent offers another clue, because good wild tarragon has a strong tarragon smell when you rub the leaves between your fingers, and the expected licorice-like flavor of tarragon.
+However, there is variation between populations and some wild tarragon is relatively scentless.
 I figure if it doesn’t smell like tarragon, you don’t want it for cooking anyway.
-Thus the scent can help as an identifier.

 The first wild tarragon I found was in full flower.
-While there were still tarragon-scented, linear leaves to aid in identification, they weren’t as lush or potent as they were on another, younger specimen I found later in a neighbor’s mowed lawn.
+While there were still tarragon-scented leaves to aid in identification, they weren’t as lush or potent as they were on a fresh sprig that shot up later in my neighbor’s mowed lawn.